 See?
 You likely now believe that Salesforce is a powerful, in-the-know company.
 And, if you were in need of their cloud services, you yourself are now one of their leads.
 Numbers work, but it is also how the numbers are used to tell the story of your company.
 In this example, each statistic is prefaced with a “+” and the followed with words like “faster” or “increase” to reinforce the positive performance that their service provides.

 By using numbers you leave a lasting impression.
 But you should also back them up with detailed data to reinforce the value of your service.
 Look at how in the above example, each statistic is immediately followed by a link to watch a demonstration or to read more on the particular facet of the company’s services.
 The devil is in the details.
 So make sure that you are using data that is targeted specifically for your future customers.

 When piecing together your data storyline, your company needs to balance on the fulcrum between too much information (overwhelming your leads) and excessive content exclusivity (not diversifying your content).
-Consider these two items of advice:
+Consider these two items of advice for SaaS lead generation:

 - Your leads may be at varying stages of their purchasing histories (the buyer’s journey).
 Perhaps they have used a service you provide before, or maybe they are new to the game.
 You want to have information that caters to newbies and industry veterans alike.

-- Too much data is simply too much data, and excess information will either overwhelm your leads, leave them with the impression that your company is not focused, or worse, boring.
+- Too much data is simply too much data.
+Excessive amount of information will overwhelm your leads or leave them with the impression that your company is not focused.
 91% of B2B marketers say their company runs a blog or uses another format of content marketing, so work on keeping your data concise and diversified.